ba-san/Count-Annotator2/README.md

 You can create point-annotated images for object counting and a CSV file that contains each point's location.
 The programs work on both Linux and Windows.

-You can see the demo movie below (no sound).
+You can see the demo movie below (click the image and will direct to Youtube).
 [![DEMO MOVIE](https://img.youtube.com/vi/S-yJkraffeI/0.jpg)](https://www.youtube.com/watch?v=S-yJkraffeI)

 (This repository is a successor of [Count-Annotator](https://github.com/ba-san/Count-Annotator).  )